 What complicates the structure of the Chinese polity even further is the double-structure of party and state.
 Almost all public offices are mirrored by a respective party official.
 Sometimes, both posts are filled with the same person, but this is not always the case.
 Ultimate power lies in China with the Chinese Communist Party not with the state organs.

 Even though we witness a recentralization and personalization of power in the hands of Xi Jinping, the processes of fragmentation and decentralization cannot be fully reversed.
 This raises the question how the institutional structure of the party-state and its underlying political economy shape foreign and domestic policy decision-making.

 I do not carry out a specific research project investigating the party-state and China’s political economy, but I rather engage with the question of its influence as a cross cutting issue in (almost) all of my analytical work.
 In the past, I have been focusing on the role of local party-state structures and the financial industry, particularly banks controlled by the local authorities, for economic policymaking in general and the (non-)implementation of WTO law.
 In more recent work, my focus has shifted to the role of high technology companies.
 Here the question is how these companies shape China’s foreign policy initiatives and how such initiatives influence leading high technology companies.

 Related selected publications:

-Forthcoming monograph: Understanding China’s Foreign Policy Contradictions.
+Publication, monograph: 2022: Understanding China’s Foreign Policy Contradictions.
 New York: Oxford University Press.